-Since 2016, I am a PhD student in Developmental Neurobiology at King’s College London, co-advised by Prof. Beatriz Rico and Prof. Oscar Marín at the Centre for Developmental Neurobiology.
-I am interested in understanding the molecular and cellular mechanisms that instruct the formation and function of cortical circuits, and how genetic variations associated with psychiatric disorders such as schizophrenia might alter their normal developmental trajectories.
-My research is focused on the synaptic assembly of interneurons and pyramidal cells, the two major neuronal components of the cerebral cortex.
-To address these questions, my work in the lab involves molecular and cellular biology, mouse genetics, CRISPR-based gene editing, histology, and confocal microscopy.
-Additionally, I have gained experience on bioinformatic analysis including transcriptomics, and slice electrophysiological recordings.
+During my PhD co-advised by Prof. Beatriz Rico and Prof. Oscar Marín in the Centre for Developmental Neurobiology at King’s College London, I studied molecular and cellular mechanisms that instruct the formation and function of cortical circuits, and how genetic variations associated with psychiatric disorders including autism and schizophrenia might alter their normal developmental trajectories.
+My research focused on the synaptic assembly of interneurons and pyramidal cells, the two major neuronal components of the cerebral cortex (Exposito-Alonso et al., eLife, 2020).
+To address these questions, my work in the lab involved molecular and cellular biology, mouse genetics, CRISPR-based gene editing, histology, and confocal microscopy.
+Additionally, I gained experience on bioinformatic analysis including transcriptomics, and slice electrophysiological recordings.

 MRes in Developmental Neurobiology (2015-16)

-During my MRes at the Centre for Developmental Neurobiology (King’s College London), I applied a variety of techniques to understand cortical circuit connectivity during development and disease.
+During my MRes at the Centre for Developmental Neurobiology at King’s College London, I applied a variety of techniques to understand cortical circuit connectivity during development and disease.
 In my first rotation in Prof. Juan Burrone‘s lab, I used electron microscopy-based 3D reconstructions to explore the spatial distribution patterns of synapses along dendrites of pyramidal cells.
-In my second rotation in Prof. Oscar Marín‘s lab, I combined bioinformatic analysis and histological approaches to investigate genetic mechanisms underlying interneuron dysfunction in neurodevelopmental disorders.
-In my third rotation in Prof. Beatriz Rico‘s lab, I took advantage of optogenetic strategies and electrophysiological recordings coupled with immunohistochemistry to study the differential inhibitory control that interneuron subtypes exert on pyramidal cells.
+In my second rotation in Prof. Oscar Marín‘s lab, I combined bioinformatic analysis and histological studies to investigate genetic mechanisms underlying interneuron dysfunction in neurodevelopmental disorders.
+In my third rotation in Prof. Beatriz Rico‘s lab, I took advantage of optogenetic approaches and electrophysiological recordings coupled with immunohistochemistry to study the differential inhibitory control that interneuron subtypes exert on pyramidal cells.

 MSc in Neurosciences (2014-15)

 During my Master’s degree at the University of Barcelona, I studied the architecture of synaptic connectivity in the cerebral cortex with nanometer resolution using scanning electron microscopy, working in the laboratory of Prof. Eduardo Soriano (Institute of Neurosciences, and Department of Cell Biology, Physiology and Immunology, University of Barcelona).
-My research focused on ultrastructural analysis of dendritic spines and presynaptic boutons in hippocampal newborn neurons (Bosch et al., 2016, Cereb Cortex).
+My research focused on ultrastructural analysis of dendritic spines and presynaptic boutons in hippocampal newborn neurons.

 BSc in Biological Sciences (2010-14)